 We’re used to seeing all sorts of products marketed at women only, from pink mobile phones to the UOB Lady’s Credit Card.
-So, the fact that UOB recently launched a Lady’s Savings Account doesn’t come as a surprise.
+So, the fact that UOB’s Lady’s savings account is a thing hardly comes as a surprise.

 Unlike the UOB One account, however, the UOB Lady’s Savings Account is not a high interest savings account.

-With the UOB Lady’s Savings Account, it looks like the bank is now moving away from high interest rates as a selling point and appealing to customers with other perks such as female cancer insurance coverage and some medical benefits.
+With the UOB Lady’s Savings Account, the bank has moved away from high interest rates as a selling point and appealing to customers with other perks such as female cancer insurance coverage, some medical and wellness benefits.

 But are these perks attractive enough to justify stashing your cash in a low interest rate account?
 Let’s find out.

 How does the UOB Lady’s Savings Account work?